What are Your Credit Card Points Worth?

 “What are my credit card points worth?” is one of any credit cardholders’ most commonly asked questions.
 After all, what is the point of amassing a vast number of reward points if they are hardly worth anything?
 Before you cash out your rewards, check out our guide to the latest credit card points and miles valuations:

-Airline Miles
+What are Airline Miles Worth?

 If you are new to credit card rewards points, the first thought that might pop into your head when thinking about the concept is airline miles.
 Airline miles are the most popular credit card reward type – and it is easy to see why.
 Who wouldn’t want to earn points that can help them escape to a tropical destination, alpine resort, or another exotic location?

-With the information above in mind, here are the current valuations of airline miles from select carriers.
+Here are the current valuations of airline miles from select carriers.
 These value estimates are based on the average mile value for a roundtrip award flight between two major cities:

 Program Value (cents/point)